 Catching the wave early

 Obbink, a man of expansive imagination and ambitions, is assembling a licensing program for concrete polishing, largely built around and catalyzed by the power trowel-turned-grinder/polisher.
-The licensing business model is designed to simplify contractor start-ups or new business add-ons with the tools and expertise to ride the power trowel wave as it’s just starting to gain momentum.
+They designed the licensing business model to simplify contractor start-ups or new business add-ons with the tools and expertise to ride the power trowel wave as it’s just starting to gain momentum.

 This business model, he says, will identify three different process protocols, based on project size — residential/light commercial (up to 50,000 square feet), commercial/industrial (50,000 to 200,000 square feet) and distribution/warehousing (200,000 to 1 million square feet).
 The model for each size type will identify equipment needs and other project essentials, and spell out details of practices, processes and other job specifics.